yu19910513/Responsive-Porfolio/README.md

 - - - -
 ## Purpose

-The updated porfolio is summarize the experiences and skills a develpoer has
+The updated porfolio is summarize the experiences and skills a develpoer had grown.

 ## User Story